CircleOnCircles/CircleOnCircles/README.md

 ```
 Dear and Dare tech companies of capitalism,

 Given you have all of my personal data since I born from all sources.
-Could you help me alternate my behavior toward my life goal?
-I don't want to stay longer on your platform or watch more ads that not contribute to my goal.
+Could you help me alternate my behavior to complete my todo list?
+I don't want to stay longer on your platform or watch more ads that
+not contribute to my goal.
 I just want to keep it concise and something unrepetative.
 Also, want some ads for reminding me to call my friends and family from time to time.
 I will pay 10x for the ads revenue you loss.
 Could you give me or I have to build this myself?
 ```

 ## Free to Fork/PR My TODO list